mkoskim/mawejs/README.md

 Pantsers are fine with Notepad or Word.
 Planners are catered with dedicated tools like Scrivener and its alikes like Manuskript and yWriter.

-But there is thrid category: **plantsers**.
+But there is third category: **plantsers**.
 These writers are something between pantsers and planners, and I happen to be one.
-I just start writing the story, but at some point I start to make some plans for it.
+I just start writing the story like a pantser, but at some point I start making plans and restructuring the story like a planner.

 Sadly, neither Notepad nor Scrivener fully support plantsers.
 That's why I needed a tool for myself, that's why I wrote Mawe with Python/GTK, and now with